-Note: The agent calculates RPO in a global cluster environment in an SFHA configuration with VxVM DiskGroups.
+Note: The agent calculates RPO in a global cluster environment in an SFHA configuration with VxVM disk groups.
 The agent does not calculate RPO in SFRAC environments.

-Before you configure the agent to compute the RPO, ensure the following:
+Before you configure the agent to compute the RPO, ensure that the following pre-requisites are met:

-- The service group containing the SRDF resource and the VxVM DiskGroup resource are online at the production site. - The DiskGroup resource is dependent on the SRDF resource.
+- The service group containing the SRDF resource and the VxVM disk group resource are online at the production site. - The disk group resource is dependent on the SRDF resource.